- When is the Museum open?

 - Do you offer any discounts?

 Yes!
-We offer discounts on Adult General Admission tickets to Students, Seniors (60+), Military, Police/Firefighters/EMT’s, and AAA members with valid identification.
-(Discounts and coupons must be applied at time of purchase at the Museum Box Office only, and do not apply to Gold and Platinum Package prices.)
+We offer discounts on Adult General Admission tickets to Students, Seniors (60+), and Military/Veterans, with valid identification.
+(Discounts and coupons must be applied at time of purchase at the Museum Box Office only, and do not apply to discounted package prices.)

 - Will I enjoy this tour even if I’m not a country music fan?

 Yes!
-One of our favorite comments to hear from our guests is that they didn’t walk in our doors as a country music fan, but they left as one.
-Because country music has roots tied to so many other genres of music, there is something for everyone here.
+One of our favorite comments to hear from our guests is that they did not walk in our doors as a country music fan, but they left as one.
+Country music has roots tied to so many other genres of music.
+There is something for everyone here.

 - Will my kids have fun?

 Yes!
-We are a family friendly museum!
-Visitors of all ages will find something they enjoy.
-With several interactive stations, videos and listening booths, kids can be a part of the music.
-Each month we have special family programming designed specifically to make music come alive for children of all ages.
-As part of our new expansion, we have added new exhibit space specifically designed for the young – or just the young of heart.
+We are a family-friendly museum with something for visitors of all ages!
+With several interactive stations, videos, recording and listening booths, kids can be a part of the music.
+The Taylor Swift Education Center offers a large variety of special family programming designed specifically to make music come alive for children of all ages.
+We have new exhibit space specifically designed for the young – or just the young of heart.
 Visit our Calendar page for a full schedule of this month’s programs!

 - Do you offer wheelchairs?